 In working with my own coach, today’s topic has helped me personally more than almost any other mechanism—exposing the inner saboteur.

 Furthermore, the people I have coached in the past few years have universally identified this to be the most useful part of the coaching process.
-Today’s topic is one of the most important things you will ever learn about mindset.
-Without it, you will be at a significant disadvantage in life and work.
+Today’s topic is one of the most important things you will ever learn about mindset, and has its roots in cognitive psychology.

 The Big Idea—Nearly every person has significant internal negative voices (“Saboteurs”) that can prevent them from reaching greater levels of success and happiness.
 Saboteurs are a normal part of the human condition.
 But unless we clearly recognize them—and their resulting influence on our behavior—we are extremely unlikely to take the kind of action needed to improve our lives and reach our potential.